RobinBailey84/classnotes/week_3/CRUD_checklist.md

 7. Create save and delete_all methods for class

+8. Test these in console

-8. Repeat steps 2 to 7 for each other class.
+9. Repeat steps 2 to 7 for any other class.

-9. Add in any other methods needed (update, delete, find, etc)
+10. Add in any other methods needed (update, delete, find, etc)